 “We know that the security landscape changes every day and our customers and partners require deeper expertise and guidance to help address the changing enviornment,” Denman says.

 Ross says the exclusive distribution is a ‘fantastic' achievement for Duo.

 “Duo is committed to providing great products and services in the cyber security markeet and with the support of McAfee we will continue to do so across New Zealand.

 McAfee finalised its split from Intel – first announced late last year – last month, with 51% of the company sold to TPG Capital.
 Intel had acquired the security vendor back in 2010.

 “McAfee stepping out from under that massive organisation and that's going to lead to some really exciting new developments in their product stack,” Ross says.

 “They're now one of the world's largest security companies and that sits along really nicely with our other products and creates a really good story.

 “We're really excited about what it means for our partners.

 In January research company Technology Business Research listed McAfee – then Intel – as one of the five largest security vendors globally, alongside Symantec, Cisco, IBM and Check Point, in a market forecast to grow nearly 12% by 2018.

-The company’s portfolio includes offerings for the home and business markets, including data centre and cloud defence and endpoint offerings.
+The company's portfolio includes offerings for the home and business markets, including data center and cloud defence and endpoint offerings.